Meet the 2021 committee

 About the club

-All committee members (staff) work on a volunteer basis and the club is not-for-profit, so any funds coming into the club directly benefit the club members by allowing the committee to stock new equipment and run cheap trips, courses and social events for its members.
+All committee members (staff) work on a volunteer basis and the club is not-for-profit, so any funds to the club directly benefit the club members by allowing the committee to stock new equipment and run cheap trips, courses and social events for its members.
 You do not need to be a student or staff member at JCU to be a member!

 If you want to chat with us, view "Contact Us"

 We have our own clubhouse located next to the university swimming pool where social events are often held.

 Safety is a priority in the Dive Club, and the club and its member's are under the safety of the international Diver's Alert Network (DAN) organization.

 The Dive Club is fully self-sufficient; we have a compressor, tanks, weight belts, BCD's, regulators, wetsuits, masks, snorkels, and fins.
 These are provided on trips, or can be hired out on a personal basis (excluding compressors).

 The Club is run by a minimum of eight executive members, voted in by our members at the Annual General Meeting (AGM).

 Typically, the committee consists of a president, vice-president, secretary, treasurer, social secretary, and equipment officer plus others.
 This will vary each year, depending on each executive's strengths and weaknesses.

-We encourage new members who are keen to promote diving to seek positions in the committee.
+We encourage new members who are keen to promote safe, inclusive diving, to seek positions in the committee.